prxnav2005/BSV-Learnings/notes/intro.md

     b <= tmp;
 endrule
 ```
 > This executes atomically.
 No weird interleaving, no half-updated state, no subtle bugs.
-BSV’s atomic transactional rules eliminate a huge class of problems tied to scheduling, race conditions, and conflicting updates — the very things that makes Verilog look bad.
+BSV’s atomic transactional rules eliminate a huge class of problems tied to scheduling, race conditions, and conflicting updates — the very things that makes Verilog painful to use sometimes.

 ## Architectural Structure

-BSV designs are not just about behavior — they also emphasize clean and flexible **architectural structure**:
+BSV designs emphasize clean and flexible architectural structure:
 - Modules and interfaces cleanly separate implementation from communication
 - Rules describe **when** things happen, not just what happens
-- Highly suitable for scalable, modular, and reusable hardware design
+- Well-suited for modular, reusable, scalable design

 **Example**
 In Verilog, a counter is usually a module with `input`, `output`, and logic all mixed together.